Mohanavadivel-git/caasworkshop/troubleshooting.md

 ```
 ### Root Cause and Workaround

 Localdev uses a self-signed cert.
-Use the `--insecure-skip-tls-verify` flag when logging in: `oc login https://console.oc.local:8443 --insecure-skip-tls-verify`
+Use the `--insecure-skip-tls-verify` flag when logging in: `oc login https://console.oc.local:8443 --insecure-skip-tls-verify`.

 ---